Vine Ripe Nutrition Logo

 17. Roasted Nuts

-Roasted nuts taste delicious and they also boost the flavor of umami!
+Roasted nuts taste delicious, and they also boost the flavor of umami!
 If you need a few tips on how to roast those nuts without burning them, here is a great tutorial how to do it!
 Below is a great pizza recipe with arugula, pear, blue cheese with toasted walnuts, what is not to love with that combo?

 Working with a registered dietitian nutritionist can help add a little more interest to your meals and help improve your eating habits.
-I love to help my clients create their own delicious meal plan!
+I love to help my clients create their own delicious meal plans!
 You can find out a little bit more about me on my Bio page!

 error: Content is protected !!